 - Our insurance company is now requiring all farm visitors to read our farm safety rules and sign a liability waiver.
 We’re trying to streamline the process as much as possible.
 We’ve set up an electronic form that can be signed online before you even come to the farm.

 Maze entry ends 30 minutes prior to closing.

 L&A Family Farms operates on Central time, which is one hour behind most Indiana counties.

 Like what you see?
 Head back to the farm in the fall for more fun!

-The 2019 maze should open in the middle of July!
+The 2020 maze opened in the middle of July!